LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Once the macro expands it will not expand into itself again if it was directly from the previous pass.
 This is refereed to as `painted blue`.
 People have gotten around it by deferring one extra step so the macro expands into another expansion that calls the desired macro.
-In effect it is basically a hack to get around the preprocessor and it creates incredibly unreadable code.
+In effect, it is basically a hack to get around the preprocessor, and it creates incredibly unreadable code.
 It would look something like this.
 ```
 #define EVAL1(x) x